 You want your loved one to be in a familiar environment.
 However, caregiving takes a massive toll on physical and mental health.
 Is it time you considered the home care alternative?

-Realizing that a family member has Alzheimer’s disease and will require additional care is something that few families are equipped to handle, especially if this news comes unexpectedly.
-Often times, family members opt to take on the role of caregiver to their loved ones that are experiencing signs of dementia, like Alzheimer’s, but those family members often enter this commitment unaware of the strain it may place on their personal lives.
-Approximately 25 percent of family caregivers who tend to loved ones with Alzheimer’s are also caring for children under the age of 18.
-Many taking on this role are in the workforce, and that sets forth an additional set of challenges.
+Realizing that a family member has Alzheimer’s disease and requires additional care can be a challenge.
+It can be more difficult if this news comes unexpectedly.
+Family members may opt to become caregivers if their loved ones are experiencing signs of dementia, like Alzheimer’s.
+However, those family members often enter this commitment unaware of the strain it may place on their personal lives.
+Approximately 25 percent of family caregivers tending to loved ones with Alzheimer’s are also caring for underage children.
+Furthermore, many taking on this role are in the workforce, and that sets forth an additional set of challenges.

 The mounting challenges of caregiving

-Among family members who provide care for a loved one, 60 percent are also employed, and in the future, people plan to work longer.
-As a result of these caregiving responsibilities, 61 percent of caregivers report making a workplace accommodation, such as going in late, leaving early, taking a leave of absence, turning down a promotion or retiring early.
+Among family members who provide care for a loved one, 60 percent are also employed.
+In the future, these people plan to work longer.
+As a result of these responsibilities, 61 percent of caregivers report making a workplace accommodation.
+Examples include:

-Caregivers are exposed to heightened health risks, which impact their ability to provide care and perform as an employee.
-One study found that working family caregivers are 25 percent more likely to be diagnosed with high blood pressure and 50 percent more likely to experience daily physical pain than their colleagues who do not have caregiving responsibilities.
-The stress of caregiving takes a toll on physical and emotional wellbeing, as 19 percent of family caregivers report a high level of physical strain and up to 70 percent report symptoms of depression.
+Moreover, Caregivers are exposed to heightened health risks, which impact their ability to provide care and perform as an employee.
+One study found that working family caregivers are 25 percent more likely to be diagnosed with high blood pressure.
+They are also 50 percent more likely to experience daily physical pain than their colleagues who aren’t also caregivers.
+The stress of caregiving takes a toll on physical and emotional wellbeing; 19 percent of family caregivers report a high level of physical strain.
+Additionally, up to 70 percent report symptoms of depression.